Applications for 2018 are now closed, please check back in October for information on 2019 applications and interviews.

 For lighting design applicants, the portfolio should include examples of hand or computer drafting, two or more complete projects including a one-page statement of conceptual approach, hook-up, plot and cue ideas.
 It could also include samples of set sketches and life drawing.

-The deadline if you are scheduling a private interview with faculty in the Design program is January 29, 2018.
+The deadline if you are scheduling a private interview with faculty in the Design program is January 29, 2018 - we need to have the design interview form, interview fee and portfolio (PDF, link to web site, or hard copy all acceptable) by this date.
 Application materials received after that date may be reviewed but will not receive priority consideration.
 Applicants wishing to interview in person should make sure materials are received by the School of Drama in time to allow an interview to be scheduled.

 Applicants submit material to both the Office of Graduate Admissions and the School of Drama.
 If you have any questions about the application procedure, please contact the School of Drama's graduate program advisor at (206)543-0714 or email firstname.lastname@example.org .

 The GRE is not required for any applicant.
-International applicants must meet minimum TOEFL and TSE scores and other Graduate School requirements .
+International applicants must meet minimum TOEFL scores (IELTS scores are not accepted) and other Graduate School requirements .

 Please mail the following to: Graduate Programs, School of Drama, Box 353950, Seattle WA 98195-3950, or email them to email@example.com

-- Your portfolio (you can bring this with you if you are interviewing in person).
+- Your portfolio: hard copy, pdf, or website acceptable, or bring this with you if you are interviewing in person.

 - A current résumé of training and experience in your field.